bcgov/NotifyBC/docs/docs/shared/whereQueryParamExample.md

-the value of the filter query parameter is URL-encoded stringified JSON object
+the value of the _where_ query parameter is URL-encoded stringified JSON object

     ```json
     {